 Step 7.
 Whisk 1/2 cup of the hot liquid into the cream cheese; whisk until smooth and no lumps are left before adding more liquid.
 Continue gradually adding and whisking hot liquid until all is combined and smooth.

-Step 8.
-The mixture has to be really cold before it can be added to the ice cream machine.
+HOW TO QUICK CHILL MIXTURE TO MAKE ICE CREAM RIGHT AWAY.
 If you want to freeze the ice cream ASAP and avoid the overnight chilling time in the fridge, here's the way to chill the hot liquid quickly.
 Pour it into a 1-gallon ziploc freezer bag.
 I use a baggy holder rack to hold open the bag while I pour.
 Zip the bag shut--make sure there aren't any leaks.

-Step 10.
+Step 9.
 Time to freeze the ice cream.
 Follow the instructions for your ice cream maker.
 I removed my freezer bowl from the freezer (it had been there for the required 24 hours), inserted it into my machine, turned it on, and poured in the chilled ice cream mixture. view ice cream freezer on Amazon

-Step 13.
-When it's time to serve the ice cream, remove it from the freezer & peel off the parchment paper.
+TO SERVE: When it's time to serve the ice cream, remove it from the freezer & peel off the parchment paper.
 If it's too hard to scoop, let it sit out for 5 or so minutes--that will soften it enough to be scoopable.
 Reapply the parchment paper to the top of any leftover ice cream before returning it to the freezer.
 (This keeps the ice cream fresh and free of ice crystals.)

-Try adding some berries or other favorite fruit or toppings.
-Try chopped fresh mangoes on this ice cream--to die for!
-Here are two more of my favorite toppings (from previous posts).
+Try adding some berries or other toppings.
+Here are four of my favorite toppings (recipes in previous posts).

 Check out this easy chocolate ice cream recipe--no machine required!